 The colors and their patterns are generally prevalent throughout the piece, so it isn’t difficult to orient these colors and shape the cab to retain the best pattern.

-Make the Most of Rough Material Selection
+Rough Material Selection

 I decided to make a Brazilian agate piece with a center stone of rose quartz and three accent stones made with Ethiopian opal.
 Though the center stone was made from a piece of asteriated rose quartz from Auburn, California, the slice that I had wasn’t thick enough to make a sphere that I could utilize in determining where the star was oriented.

 Previously I have worked with Ethiopian opal to make cabs for rings.
 Typically, the material has some fractures, so selecting a fracture-free rough piece with a general dome shape can take some time.
 By being selective in choosing the rough piece for color, shape, and defects you can get the best yield.
 Most of the rough has a coating of sandstone and some sandstone inclusions, so you need a strong backlight to highlight the amount of penetration of the sandstone.
 The light will clearly reveal the depth and location of any fractures within the rough.
 Most dealers have a strong light to evaluate the rough.